- Search The Registry

 - Teacher’s Forum

 On this date in 2003, American President George W. Bush ordered an unspecified number of U.S. forces to be positioned off the coast of war-torn Liberia.

-This was to assist West African peacekeepers after artillery shells crashed into the U.S. Embassy compound and refugee-crowded neighborhoods around it, killing more than two-dozen civilians.
+This was to assist West African peacekeepers after artillery shells crashed into the U.S. Embassy compound and refugee-crowded neighborhoods around it, killing more than two dozen civilians.
 The Liberian rebels declared another cease-fire shortly after the announcement.
-The White House statement also reiterated Bush’s insistence that Liberian President Charles Taylor, who is sought by a U.N. backed court for alleged war crimes in neighboring Sierra Leone, "must leave."
+The White House statement also reiterated Bush’s insistence that Liberian President Charles Taylor, sought by a U.N.-backed court for alleged war crimes in neighboring Sierra Leone, "must leave."